strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 published: false
 ---

+## Farewell and Welcome

+As the summer ends, [Nora](https://strongloop.com/authors/Nora_Abdelgadir/) has completed her 12-month internship in the LoopBack team.
+Thank you for her dedication and hard work!
+She has been making good progress in the [inclusion of related models story](https://github.com/strongloop/loopback-next/issues/1352) in this month!
+We wish her best wishes at school.
+While she has returned to school, Nora will still be maintaining LoopBack on a part-time basis.

+On the other hand, we're excited to have [Deepak](https://github.com/deepakrkris) back to the team.
+Bringing his knowledge and experience in cloud and container related technologies, it would be a great addition to us.
+Welcome Deepak!

 ## Inclusion Resolver

 From the [Inclusion of related models](https://github.com/strongloop/loopback-next/issues/1352) epic, we started to implement tasks related to the inclusion resolver.